 Our community-led model means that Shared Reading has a ‘double impact’, benefitting our volunteers as well as our readers.

 ... it has given me a sense of achievement

 ... would recommend volunteering to others

 ... it has given me a sense of purpose

 Shared Reading happens across the UK - find a group nearby and experience the joy of reading aloud together.

 We need people to help build our movement so apply today for an opportunity like no other.

-Donate, fundraise or become a friend - there are lots of ways you can support The Reader
+Donate, fundraise or become a volunteer- there are lots of ways you can support The Reader